Health News Roundup: U.S. renews COVID-19 public health emergency; Italy reports 62,037 coronavirus cases on Wednesday, 155 deaths and more | Health

 U.S. extends transit mask mandate through May 3 amid COVID uptick

-President Joe Biden's administration on Wednesday extended by 15 days a U.S. mandate requiring travelers to wear masks on airplanes, trains and in transit hubs.
+U.S. health officials on Wednesday extended by 15 days a U.S. mandate requiring travelers to wear masks on airplanes, trains, and in transit hubs, saying they needed time to assess the impact of a recent rise in COVID-19 cases.
 Industry groups and Republican lawmakers want the administration to immediately end the 14-month-old mask mandate.
-The latest extension would keep the requirements, which had been set to expire April 18, in place through May 3 amid an increase in COVID-19 cases.
+The latest extension would keep the requirements, which had been set to expire on April 18, in place through May 3 amid an increase in COVID cases.

 Mexico plans vaccinations for more children, presses for COVAX doses